National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Limitation of Liability

-In no event will NOAA or the Department of Commerce be responsible for proposal preparation costs if this program is cancelled because of other agency priorities.
+In no event will NOAA or the Department of Commerce be responsible for proposal preparation costs if these programs fail to receive funding or are cancelled because of other agency priorities.
 Publication of this announcement does not oblige NOAA to award any specific project or to obligate any available funds.
-Applicants are hereby given notice that funding for the Fiscal Year 2009 program is contingent upon the availability of Fiscal Year 2009 appropriations.Start Printed Page 46248

 National Environmental Policy Act (NEPA)